Kaiqi-Liang/CITS5503-Labs/Labs/lab5/README.md

 ![stop](images/stop.png)

-Ssh will not connect after it is stopped.
+SSH will not connect after it is stopped.

 ![connection aborted](images/abort.png)